 Why is the Cadastre Important?

-The cadastre of real estate is a fundamental tool for protecting ownership rights.
-Ownership rights are legally enforceable only after they are properly recorded in the cadastre, providing legal certainty for all parties involved.
-The cadastre also assists in land-use planning and the proper taxation of properties.
+The real estate cadastre is a fundamental tool for protecting ownership rights.
+Ownership rights are legally enforceable only once they are properly recorded in the cadastre, providing legal certainty to all parties.
+The cadastre also supports spatial planning and accurate real estate taxation.

-The fees associated with cadastre transactions have increased slightly in 2024; however, electronic submission still provides financial and time advantages.
-Before any real estate transaction, it is important to familiarize yourself with the current fees and ensure that all legal actions are duly and timely recorded in the cadastre.
+Cadastral fees were adjusted from 1 April 2024, but electronic filing can still offer both financial and practical benefits—plus an additional 15 EUR reduction when specific conditions are met.
+Before any real estate transaction, it is important to review the current fees and ensure that all legal actions are properly and timely registered in the cadastre.